Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 It was then shown that in this case, by picking a random initial Hamiltonian of the form \beq H_{0} = \frac{1}{2} \sum_{i=1}^n c_i \left( \ident - \sigma_i^x \right)\ , \eeq where $c_i$ is a random variable taking value $1/2$ or $3/2$ with equal probability, it is possible to remove the small gap encountered by the standard adiabatic algorithm with high probability.
 Since this strategy does not rely on information about the specific instance, it appears to be quite general.
 Therefore, if the algorithm is to be run on a single instance of some optimization problem, the adiabatic algorithm should be run repeatedly with different initial Hamiltonians \cite{Farhi:2011:QAA:2011395.2011396}.

 An alternative approach based on modifying the initial Hamiltonian, with a different goal, was proposed in \cite{Perdomo-Ortiz:2011fh}, whereby an initial guess for the solution (a computational basis state) is used as the initial state of the adiabatic algorithm.
-A Hamiltonian with this state as a ground state is used as the initial Hamiltonian in order to ensure that the initial state is the initial ground state of the system.
+An initial Hamiltonian is used with this state as its ground state.
 Evolution to the final Hamiltonian then proceeds according to a standard schedule.
-If the final state that is measured is not the ground state of the final Hamiltonian (due to non-adiabatic transitions), the algorithm can be repeated with the measured state as the new initial state.
+If the final state that is measured is not the ground state of the final Hamiltonian (due to diabatic transitions), the algorithm can be repeated with the measured state as the new initial state.
 Such ``warm start" repetitions of the algorithm exhibited improved performance compared to the standard approach for 3-SAT problems, although the results were limited to relatively small system sizes of $6$ and $7$ qubits.